-With the new year AND the start of a new decade, we usually start by making resolutions.
+With the new year, we usually start by making resolutions.
 Maybe one of yours is to get organized finally?

 According to U.S. News & World Report, 80% of New Year’s Resolutions fail – most by mid-February.

-If one of your resolutions for 2020 is to get organized, we’re here to help!
+If one of your resolutions is to get organized, we’re here to help!
 January is Get Organized (GO) Month.

-How to Use Get Organized Month to Your Advantage
+How to Use GO Month to Your Advantage

-First, take the whole month to truly consider whether you’re organized and set your priorities.
-Even if you keep your home and workspaces completely tidy but forget dates.
-If that’s the case, setting up a calendar and reminders could be your focus.
+First, take some time and consider what your goals are for getting organized, and set your priorities.
+For example, if you keep your home and workspaces completely tidy but forget dates, setting up a calendar and reminders could be your focus.

 Or maybe you’ve got drawers, cabinets, and closets you can’t close because they’re so full of stuff.
 Now’s the time to take it all out, organize, declutter, and consider hiring a professional organizer if you’re really overwhelmed.
 Be sure to consider any photos you have as well!